If you want to make a difference in your community, you came to the right place!

 - Have a ready smile and a drive to serve others

-- Fill out a volunteer application, and show proof of CPR, 1st Aid certifications and Fingerprint Clearance Card
+- Fill out a Volunteer Intake form, and show proof of CPR, 1st Aid certifications and Fingerprint Clearance Card

 - Attend a Volunteer Orientation